billzee/billzee/README.md

   - too many Python projects
   - automating everything I can with Ansible
+  - organizing my Ansible playbooks and roles
 </details>

 <details><summary>🌱 I’m currently learning ...</summary>

   - Ansible
-  - Docker
+  - how not to break things with Ansible
+  - practical use of IPv6
 </details>

 <details><summary>👯 I’m looking to collaborate on ...</summary>
  things related to:

-  - Proxmox
+  - Ansible with Proxmox
-  - pfSense
+  - Ansible with pfSense
 </details>

 <details><summary>🤔 I’m looking for help with ...</summary>
-  not really looking for help right now (although, I should be)
+  not really looking for help right now (although I should be)
 </details>